USAJOBS/Help/how-to/search/filters/hiring-path.md

 [Learn more about the recent graduates hiring path](../../../../working-in-government/unique-hiring-paths/students/).

 ## Senior Executives
-There are a couple of different options, if you’re looking for a senior executive level job in the Federal Government.
+There are a couple of different options, if you’re looking for a senior executive level job in the federal government.
 1. The Senior Executive Service (SES)
 2. Senior executive level jobs outside of the SES

-Jobs in the SES are executive level positions classified above General Schedule (GS) grade 15 or equivalent positions in most Executive Branch agencies of the Federal Government.
+Jobs in the SES are executive-level positions classified above General Schedule (GS) grade 15 or equivalent positions in most Executive Branch agencies of the federal government.
 To qualify for these jobs you must meet the five Executive Core Qualifications.

 Not all senior executive level jobs are in the SES.
 Agencies in the competitive or excepted service may have executive level jobs, where you may not have to meet the same qualification requirements as in the SES.
 [Learn more about senior executive jobs](../../../../working-in-government/unique-hiring-paths/senior-executive-service/).